dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### DO annotate with `Object` instead of `dynamic` to indicate any object is accepted.

 Some operations work with any possible object.
 For example, a `log()` method could take any object and call `toString()` on it.
-Two types in Dart permit values of all classes: `Object` and `dynamic`.
+Two types in Dart permit all
+values: `Object` and `dynamic`.
 However, they convey different things.

 Using `dynamic` sends a more complex signal.
 It may mean that Dart's type system isn't sophisticated enough to represent the set of types that are allowed, or